Gerhut/kroxy/README.md

 - `trustRequestBody`
     If enabled and `context.request.body` exists, use it as the body of request.
 - `parseResponseBody`
-    If enabled, `context.response.body` are parsed into `Buffer`, otherwise stream.
+    If enabled, `context.response.body` are parsed into unzipped `Buffer`, otherwise stream.

 ## Example